Deploying with Kamal — Guidebook

 mise exec -- bundle exec kamal app exec --primary -d staging 'bin/rails db:migrate'

-migrations and any db:rollback/db:migrate:redo still require explicit
+bin/regen-structure); prod migrations and any db:rollback/db:migrate:redo

-human go-ahead (see CLAUDE.md hard-block table).
+still require explicit human go-ahead (see CLAUDE.md hard-block table).

 Rollback